haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 Just download the new image, stop the old docker container, modify the Seafile image version in docker-compose.yml to the new version, then start with docker compose up.

-If you are using pro edition with ElasticSearch, SAML SSO and storage backend features, follow the upgrading manual on how to update the configuration for these features: <https://manual.seafile.com/upgrade/upgrade_notes_for_10.0.x>
+If you are using pro edition with ElasticSearch, SAML SSO and storage backend features, follow the upgrading manual on how to update the configuration for these [features](upgrade_notes_for_10.0.x.md).

-If you want to use the new notification server and rate control (pro edition only), please refer to the upgrading manual: <https://manual.seafile.com/upgrade/upgrade_notes_for_10.0.x>
+If you want to use the new notification server and rate control (pro edition only), please refer to the [upgrading manual](upgrade_notes_for_10.0.x.md).

 ## Upgrade from 8.0 to 9.0